Mondego/oreo/README.md

  I know this is confusin, in future, we will make it simpler.

 ## Setting Up Oreo

+Before going futher, make sure you have Java 8 and Python3.6 installed.

  ```
  change directory to oreo/input/dataset/
  Copy the above file (mlcc_input.file) to this location and rename the file to blocks.file.
 Make sure there is no other file present at this location.